 The lot is huge with plenty of spaces to accommodate tourists.
 However, it still fills during peak season on weekends and holidays.

-Walk the Short, Easy & Sandy Hike to Horseshoe Bend
+Hike the Short, Easy & Sandy Trail to Horseshoe Bend

 You’ll be glad to hear the hike from Horseshoe Bend parking lot to the overlook is short, easy and almost completely flat.

-Right at the parking lot you will need to climb a reasonably steep path but it doesn’t last long.
-Once you’re on top of the rim, it’s a gradual descent until you reach the awesome curving Colorado River.
+Right at the parking lot you will need to climb a very short sandy incline but it doesn’t last long.
+Once you’re on top of the rim, it’s a relaxing gradual descent until you reach the awesome curving Colorado River.

 It is impossible to get lost, simply follow the crowds and you will know where the overlook is once you see an army of tourists!